-Jeff Strickland, chair and associate professor, received a PhD from Florida State University.
-A historian of the 19th-century United States, he primarily teaches courses on the Civil War Era.
+Professor Jeff Strickland received a PhD from Florida State University.
+A historian of the nineteenth century United States, he primarily teaches courses on the Civil War Era.
 His first book is Unequal Freedoms: Ethnicity, Race, and White Supremacy in Civil War Era Charleston (University Press of Florida, 2015).
-He is currently working on two book projects: All for Liberty: The Charleston Workhouse Slave Rebellion of 1849 (Cambridge University Press, 2021), He is working on a third book: The Reconstruction Era in United States History, 1861-1877 (in contract), and Benjamin F. Butler and Property Confiscation during the Civil War and Reconstruction.
+He is currently working on three book projects: All for Liberty: The Charleston Workhouse Slave Rebellion of 1849 (Cambridge University Press, 2021), He is working on a third book: The Reconstruction Era in United States History, 1861-1877 (in contract), and Benjamin F. Butler and Property Confiscation during the Civil War and Reconstruction.